 Based upon the metrics collected and team perceptions, social media can be advantageous to InvestigateWest.
 The campaign for “BreathingUneasy” was a great opportunity for the team to experiment with social media technology and learn how to improve the use of digital conversation to engage audiences.
 We attribute the strong traffic and positive feedback our content drew on partnering sites in part to our social media campaign for “Breathing Uneasy.”

-By reaching out to audiences and cultivating conversation with relevant social media accounts, we helped spread the word about an important public health issue – urban air polution, solutions for better breathing and an upcoming public meeting -- contained in our report.
+By reaching out to audiences and cultivating conversation with relevant social media accounts, we helped spread the word about an important public health issue – urban air pollution, solutions for better breathing and an upcoming public meeting — contained in our report.
 This information can encourage civic participation, instigate change, and even save lives.
 But in order for any of this to take place, the report must be seen and shared.
 Social media proved to be an effective means of connecting audiences and a great way to have our report seen and shared by news consumers, leaders, decision makers and community members.